 In IRI software applications, sets are represented in ASCII files with ASCII character values.
 Each entry in the set, or row, or object, is a line-feed terminated record.
+IRI ships with several set files, has wizards to help you generate them from DB columns or other files, or you can simply supply your own.

 An object can also be a composite; for example, name-address-phone number (presumably attributes of one person).
 Composite values are separated by a “tab” character, which can be easily seen on paper or a monitor.
 Every line would then have the same number of composite items; and if an item were null, the tab would be present.